Resource-Efficient Synthesis of Sparse Quantum States: W-State Preparation

 The base component of the construction is the circuit $F_p$, which was defined in \cite{Diker2022Deterministic,Johri2021Nearest} and generalized to qudits in \cite{Yeh2023Scaling}.
-It is a circuit parametrized by $p\in[0,1]$, where $p$ is chosen to be the ratio between the number of leaves $\ell(t_2)$ of subtree $t_2$ and the number of leaves $\ell(t)$ of tree $t$.
+It is a circuit parametrized by $p\in[0,1]$, where $p$ is chosen to be the ratio between the weight $w(t_2)$ of subtree $t_2$ and the overall weight $w(t)$ of tree $t$.
 The circuit implements a $1$-qubit input, $2$-qubit output isometry map, with the following matrix and Dirac notation representations:

-The tree $t$ and its corresponding circuit $C(t)$ are related to each other in several ways.
-First, the circuit $C(t)$ can prepare an $\ell(t)$-qubits uniform W-state, where $\ell(t)$ is the number of leaves of $t$ and the number of output qubits of $C(t)$.
-Thus, we can synthesize an $n$-qubit uniform W-state $\ket{W_n}$, by choosing any $n$-leave tree, and construct its corresponding circuit.
-Secondly, as the circuit $C(t)$ is constructed recursively based on the structure of a tree $t$, its metrics are also related to the structure of $T$.
-More specifically, the circuit depth and size of $C(t)$ are proportional to the height and size of $t$, respectively.
-We summarize both of these relationships in \Cref{prop:semantics-W-prep}, while its proof can be found in \Cref{sec:appendix:proofs}.
+This circuit allows us to build the desired state, and its metrics depend on the choice of the tree: